JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

 ## 4. Loading the local properties file in Gradle

 In our app-level `build.gradle`, we need to load our properties file manually, then access the key within.
-This isn’t necessary when running locally, but will be needed for the CI!
+This isn't necessary when running locally, but will be needed for the CI!

 We do this by adding a new function, outside of `android {}` or `dependencies {}` etc: